venn-dev/vicky/src/monads.md

 (??) p x = 100 * (count (filter (== x) p)) / (count p)
 ```

+`??` returns the percentage of elements in `p` that are equal to `x`.

 `count` is just a wrapper around length that returns a Float instead of an Int.

-?? returns the percentage of elements in `p` that are equal to `x`.

 ```haskell
 > (["on"] >>= turn >>= turn >>= turn) ?? "off"